Divyanshu0022/AI-Web-Summarizer/README.md

       * A **system prompt** that instructs the AI to act as a summarizing assistant.
       * A **user prompt** that provides the cleaned website text and asks for a summary.
 5.  **AI Summarization:** This complete prompt is sent to the OpenAI API.
 The GPT-4o-mini model processes the text and generates a coherent, markdown-formatted summary.
-6.  **Display Output:** The final summary is returned and displayed to the user.
+6.  **Display Output:** The final brochure is streamed back and displayed in real-time within the Gradio interface for the user to see.

 <img width="1852" height="611" alt="image" src="https://github.com/user-attachments/assets/3c73afc0-9c07-4fb3-a8c8-2303aa6647b4" />
 <img width="1846" height="539" alt="image" src="https://github.com/user-attachments/assets/6d44c3da-0636-4cc1-8067-54c5cb8cde1b" />